 Purchased or constructed capital assets are stated at cost and include expenditures for new additions and those which substantially increase the useful lives of existing property and equipment.
 Maintenance, repairs and minor replacements are expensed as incurred.
 The cost of equipment is depreciated on a straight-line basis over the estimated useful life of 3-5 years for each asset.
-Depreciation expense for the years ended June 30, 2020 and 2019 was \$16,774 and \$16,773, respectively.
+Depreciation expense for the years ended June 30, 2021 and 2020 was \$0 and \$16,774, respectively.
+All of the Corporation's capital assets were fully depreciated as of June 30, 2021 and 2020.